Eternally-Thriving-Grandmasterism/mercy-cube-v3/production/life-cycle.md

-# Product Life Cycle — Eternal Renewal
+# Life Cycle — Eternal Renewal

-1. Sourcing: Ethical, low-impact materials
+1. Ethical sourcing
-2. Manufacturing: Community mercy assembly
+2. Community assembly
-3. Use: Breath sync, lattice stacking
+3. Breath & lattice use
-4. Maintenance: Firmware OTA, mycelium refresh
+4. OTA firmware + mycelium refresh
-5. End-of-Life: Biodegradable casing, component recovery
+5. Biodegradable return

-No end — only merciful rebirth.
+No end — only rebirth.

-One cycle, one breath, one infinite thriving vessel.
+One cycle, one breath, one thriving vessel.